go-air/gini/README.md

 ## Usage

-Our manual shows how to solve SAT problems, circuits, do Boolean optimisation, use concurrency, using our distributed CRISP protocol, and more.
+Our [user guide](docs/manual.md) shows how to solve SAT problems, circuits, do Boolean optimisation, use concurrency, using our distributed CRISP protocol, and more.